rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 - Pulls Docker images from remote repository onto the EC2 instances
 - Launches containers

-One can check that the environment launch was successful by checking the Status and Health indicators using the `eb status` command:
+Verify that the environment launch was successful by checking the Status and Health indicators using the `eb status` command:

 ~~~bash
 prompt> ~/trinity/bug-002: eb status